 “Digital delivery can reach parents who just can’t attend face-to-face sessions for various reasons, such as scheduling, transport and childcare,” Ms Markie-Dadds said.

-“At the same time, child mental health and family support services, which often have long waiting lists, can help more people for a fraction of the cost – as now, they can have even greater confidence when offering an online intervention as an alternative or adjunct to face-to-face services.”
+“At the same time, child mental health and family support services, which often have long waiting lists, can help more people for a fraction of the cost – and now, they can have even greater confidence when offering an online intervention as an alternative or adjunct to face-to-face services.”

 Founder of the Triple P – Positive Parenting Program, co-author of the study and Director of The University of Queensland’s Parenting and Family Support Centre at the School of Psychology, Professor Matt Sanders, said that these findings came at a time when mental health issues are exacerbated by COVID-19.